 It is assumed that the study area is an accurate representation of the proposed road expansion area (Refer to Figures 1.1 and 1.2) as provided by the engineers.
 For purposes of this assessment the No Go alternative is assumed to be a continuation of the status quo, which in this case is vacant un-used land on the entire study area.
-This study does not address wetland or freshwater issues at all, as this was not part of the brief, and a separate freshwater ecosystem impact assessment will in fact be conducted to address these issues.

 Conservation value and sensitivity of habitats are products of species diversity, plant community composition, rarity of habitat and vegetation type, degree and type of habitat degradation, rarity of species, ecological viability and connectivity, restorability, vulnerability to impacts, and reversibility of threats.
-Any areas with a good chance of supporting and maintaining viable populations of threatened or localised plant species are deemed to be of High sensitivity.
+Any areas with a good chance of supporting and maintaining viable populations of threatened or localised fauna and avifauna species are deemed to be of High sensitivity.